Lluniau: Pyllau glo de Cymru // In pictures: South Wales coalfields

 //

-Glamorgan Archives need your help to identify recently found pictures of the south Wales coalfield in the 1980s.
+Following an appeal for information about recently found images of the south Wales coalfield in the 1980s, Glamorgan Archives have discovered who took the photographs.

-They show miners in Abercynon and record the closure of other collieries.
-There are also pictures of children and families collecting coal from the tips during the miners' strike 1984-1985.
+They show miners in Abercynon and record the closure of other collieries as well as children and families collecting coal from the tips during the miners' strike 1984-1985.

-The archive want to know who took them, and why, and would also like more information about the people and places in the photos.
+Amateur photographer Leslie Price, who worked at Abercynon colliery, has come forward as the photographer, but the archive would still like to hear from anyone who knows more about the people and places in the 79 photos.

-There's more information and contact details on the archive's blog.
-Here's a selection of the 79 photos.
+Some of the photographs from the collection will be on display at an open day in Glamorgan Archives on Saturday, 29 September.

 Hefyd o ddddordeb: